googleapis/google-cloud-dotnet/docs/devsite-help/transports.md

 As such, when using dependency injection to construct clients (and where Grpc.Net.Client works - see below), we recommend using the extension method rather than just relying on the default selection process (which doesn't have access to dependency injection, and so can't configure logging etc).

+## Notes on the REST transport

+The REST transport may be useful in situations where HTTP/2.0 is not fully supported on customer networks.
+(For example, we sometimes see proxies which don't fully support it.)

+Libraries which support the REST transport but which default to the gRPC transport indicate this in their "getting started" (see the [Google.Cloud.Vision.V1 getting started page](https://cloud.google.com/dotnet/docs/reference/Google.Cloud.Vision.V1/latest) for an example).

+Even when a library supports the REST transport in general, some specific RPCs may not be supported.
+In particular, bi-directional streaming RPCs are currently not supported.
+Any attempt to call unsupported RPCs will result in an `RpcException` with a status code of "Unimplemented".

 ## Notes on using Grpc.Net.Client